fossas/fossa-cli/docs/walkthroughs/container-scanning-generic-ci.md

 ## Test

-For this, we can use `fossa container test <IMAGE>` command.
-This command, will exit with non 0 exit code if there are issues discovered.
+Use the `fossa container test <IMAGE>` command to test a previously analyzed image.
+This command exits with a non-zero exit code if issues are discovered.

 ```bash
 fossa container test <IMAGE>